 However, like anything technology-based, sometimes you have to run through the process a couple of times before you get the hang of it.
 Also, occasionally we run into a few snags.
 We’ve put together some FAQs on printing–and what to do if you are having trouble.
-If you want more detailed info, check our our blog post from last spring, when the new printing software (PaperCut) was first introduced to the UGL.

 What’s the first thing I need to know when I’m ready to print?

 Great question!
 The first thing to check when you’re ready to print is that you’ve selected the printer that corresponds with how you want to pay.
 After you tell your document/file/image/PDF to print, you should get a printing menu that will let you select 1 of 4 printers:

 - B&W Pay at Circulation

 If you want to charge it to your student account, you will choose the “login to pay” option that matches which ink you want (black & white or color).
 If you want to pay with cash at the Circulation desk, choose a printer that says “pay at circulation desk.”

 Okay, got it.
 What next?